yueqiangwu/CS409_mp3/README.md

 3. If you think something you’re doing might not be acceptable, please ask on Piazza.

 ### Deploy your code
-In order for us to view and grade your MP, you will be deploying your webpage with GitHub's pipelines.
-This should happen automatically after pushing to your repository, through Github Actions deployment pipeline.
+In order for us to view and grade your MP, you will be deploying your APIs on Render.
+Refer to DevLab videos and [slides](https://drive.google.com/file/d/1PGC0QUjd8cxOZyS4aFkj45g7QYOF5dWD/view?usp=sharing) for a demo including setting up MongoDB, connecting express.js and deploying on render.

-You will need to do some additional work to properly deploy the website.
-There are a few settings you will need to change in your GitHub repository.
-1. Set GitHub Pages Deployment Source to Github Actions
-   - In your Github repo, go to Settings > Pages > Build and Deployment > Source > Select "GitHub Actions" `.github/workflows/static.yml` file automatically makes a GitHub CI pipeline run to build and deploy your code as a website.
-After the pipeline finishes, your site should be live at `https://<your-github-username>.github.io/mp3`.

 ## Submission Details
 Here's what you will need to submit:
-1. Make a video (3 minutes max) demo-ing your deployed website and upload it to Google Drive.
+1. Make a video (3 minutes max) demo-ing your deployed APIs and upload it to Google Drive.
 Share it with `uiuc.web.programming@gmail.com` and put the share link in the google form.
-  - Show the url to prove you are on your deployed website.
+  - Show the url to prove you are on your deployed APIs.
 Then show all the requirement features you fulfilled in your mp.
-  - If you were unable to deploy your website, you can demo your mp locally for some point deduction (hard capped at 80%)
-    - Just make sure you do `git status` and `git log` first so we can see your last edits.
-5. Fill out and submit the form [Submission Form](https://forms.gle/m6F1Gg5bcg2xn1HJA)
+2. Fill out and submit the form [Submission Form](https://forms.gle/m6F1Gg5bcg2xn1HJA)

 ## Large Language Model Usage Policy